evolutics/iftree/README.md

 1. Define your **asset type** (`MyAsset` in the [introduction](#introduction)).

    This is a `struct` with the fields you need per file.
-Alternatively, it can be a type alias, which may be convenient if you have a exactly one field.
+Alternatively, it can be a type alias, which may be convenient if you have exactly one field.

 1. Next, **filter files** to be included by annotating your asset type with `#[iftree::include_file_tree("paths = '/my/assets/**'")]`.